Rawlins County Health Center – History

 In 1992, the hospital Board of Trustees entered into a management agreement with Great Plains Health Alliance allowing access to many professional consultants as well as group purchasing benefits.
 In 1997, the name of the hospital was changed to Rawlins County Health Center to reflect the partnership between the hospital, the rural health clinics, and the new Prairie Plaza Retirement Community.

 The Rawlins County Hospital Foundation (established in 1988) is an affiliate (since 2002) of the Area Community Enrichment (ACE) Foundation; a non-profit 501(c)3 organization located in Atwood, Kansas formed to facilitate donations and grant funds.

 Construction continued at the facility as the Rural Health Clinic moved into the former patient wing.
 The development of the new Surgical Suite began with a Kansas Department of Commerce Community Service Tax Credit Award and a Community Development Block Grant.
-Future building plans include finishing Phase II and Phase III of the Surgical Suite, Expanding the Physical Therapy and Cardiac Rehab Departments and moving the Specialty Clinic into the old surgery area.
+Future building plans include finishing Phase II and Phase III of the Surgical Suite, Expanding the Physical Therapy and Cardiac Wellness Departments and moving the Specialty Clinic.

 Rawlins County Health Center is dedicated to providing professional services to all patients through the medical practices of local physicians, outreach specialists, physician assistants, advanced nurse practitioners and more than 70 employees.

 Rawlins County Health Center is one of the largest employers in Rawlins County.